asartori86/build_system_tools/02_shared_libraries/README.md

 target_link_libraries(exe name_of_the_lib)
 ```

 In `add_library` omit the prefix `lib` in the name of the library.
-To make a library `libmathematics.so` I need to call
+To define a library named `libmathematics.so` I can write

 ```cmake
 add_libary(mathematics SHARED ...)